Institutional investors seeking alternatives to bonds may find amortising leases a compelling option, writes Mark Wells.

 Another risk facing debt investors – prepayment risk – is absent in a lease.
 A more relevant consideration for landlords is the ability of the tenant to assign to another party, which could be of a lower credit quality.
 An amortising lease strategy will either prohibit assignment or limit its impact, by imposing a credit hurdle on assignment for example, to protect the expected cashflow.

-Amortising leases have the potential to help meet pension schemes income needs
+Amortising leases have the potential to help institutional investors meet their income needs

-Although amortising leases have not yet been widely embraced by pension schemes, they have the potential to help meet their income needs; namely, a reliable fixed income cashflow profile and attractive returns relative to gilts and more established substitutes.
+Although amortising leases have not yet been widely embraced by institutional investors, they have the potential to help meet their income needs through a reliable fixed-income cashflow profile and attractive returns relative to gilts and more established substitutes.